riffcc/open/README.md

 but if not may have applications beyond intuition or initial expectations..

 ## Summary
+in short, open allows you to build products, platforms, communities and entire societies

+on a framework of collaboration, mutual benefit, and good intent.

+it uses technology and social protocols to enable this.

 open uses new game theoretic concepts to create a circular economy for value creation and reward. it optimises for:
 * maximum benefit for all involved